-The Authority (PCNPA) provides a range of activities and events for a wide range of audiences which include children4, young people and vulnerable adults5.
-The Authority employs staff and works with volunteers whose jobs involve work with these groups.
+The Authority (PCNPA) works with a wide range of audiences which include children, young people and vulnerable adults.
+The Authority employs staff and works with volunteers whose roles involve work with these groups.

 This policy aims to ensure that sound working practices are in place that put safeguarding as a priority and which are effective in managing risk for these vulnerable groups, but which will also protect staff and volunteers against wrongful or malicious allegations.